 C. Establish new pathways for non-campus individuals to join Omicron Delta Kappa

 Goal Three: Champion, recognize, and celebrate collaborative and inclusive leadership

 A. Develop strategies for greater celebration and engagement of individual members

 B. Develop a national marketing campaign to clearly communicate the Society’s mission and impact among all audiences, including those not on campus

 C. Develop a national communications program (free and paid media) on the topic of collaborative and inclusive leadership

 D. Sponsor events, prizes, and activities that celebrate and recognize collaborative leadership

 This plan is specifically intended to guide Omicron Delta Kappa over the next three fiscal years (through the end of FY 2024).
 The plan has been crafted with an intention to stabilize and develop the organization in preparation for leadership transitions.
-The next round of strategic planning will commence in early FY 2024 to guide the next five years of activity.
+The next round of strategic planning will commence in early FY 2024 to guide the next three to five years of activity.